 Blueberries, red grapes, red wine, onions, apples, tomatoes, broccoli, and green tea all contain quercetin.
 This flavonoid inhibits an enzyme that deactivates curcumin, thus enhancing curcumin's activity.

-Personally, I have noticed less frequent colds and more energy when I incorporate turmeric into my diet daily.
-I put it into my steel cut oats, spice eggs with curcumin, brew turmeric tea, and love Indian yellow curry and Thai red curry.
-Given its widespread health benefits and its savory taste, the choice is simple.
+I have less frequent colds and more energy when I incorporate turmeric into my diet daily.
+I use the spice in steel cut oats, eggs, tea, and yellow curry.
+The choice is easy given its widespread health benefits and its savory taste.